fortinetdev/terraform-provider-fortios/website/docs/r/fortios_json_generic_api.html.markdown

 * `id` - The resource id.
 * `path` - FortiAPI URL path.
 * `method` - HTTP method.
-* `specialparams` - URL parameters, in addition to the URL path, user can specify URL parameters which are appended to the URL path..
+* `specialparams` - URL parameters, in addition to the URL path, user can specify URL parameters which are appended to the URL path.
+* `force_recreate` - The argument is optional, if it is set, when its value changes, the resource will be re-created.
 * `json` - Body data in JSON format.
 * `response` - FortiAPI returns results.